-Admission to the nursing major is a two-step process.
-First, the Department of Nursing Admissions Committee will review the files of first year students accepted to Eastern University.
-Qualified students will be accepted into the pre-nursing cohort.
+Students who do not qualify for an immediate offer to Pre-Nursing, will be reviewed by the Department of Nursing Admissions Committee to determine if an offer or contingent offer will be made to the applicant.
+The Department of Nursing Admissions Committee will request additional documentation including letters of recommendations and an essay.
 Students will receive a letter informing them of the Department of Nursing Admissions Committee decision shortly after a decision has been made.
 Acceptance to the Pre-Nursing Cohort will allow students to take courses in Eastern's Core Curriculum as well as the preliminary courses towards Eastern's Bachelor of Science in Nursing degree.
 The second step occurs during the spring semester sophomore year, members of the Pre-Nursing cohort will have the opportunity to apply for formal admission to the Nursing major reaffirming their interest in pursuing a degree in nursing.
 In order to be fully accepted into the Nursing major, students must complete the required courses, earn a 3.0 GPA overall, a 2.75 GPA in the pre-requisite sciences with no science or math grade below a "C", and complete the nursing major admissions packet.
+Pre-Nursing students who meet this criteria are guaranteed admission into the Nursing major.

-BACHELOR OF SCIENCE IN NURSING (PRE-LICENSURE FOR COL-LEGE GRADUATES)
+BACHELOR OF SCIENCE IN NURSING (PRE-LICENSURE FOR COL-LEGE GRADUATES-SECOND DEGREE PROGRAM)

 By the year 2020, the U.S. health care industry expects to see a shortage of 800,000 registered nurses, just as the aging baby-boomer population increases its demand on medical services.
-With this in mind, Eastern University has developed a pre-licensure program to help students who have non-nursing bachelor's degrees prepare for a nursing career.
-Three years of credit is transferred from the first degree.
-The BSN Two2 curriculum incorporates teaching strategies that support and encourage adult learning.
-The program faculty are experienced professionals who stay current with the latest developments in nursing and health care.
+With this in mind, Eastern University has developed a pre-licensure program to prepare students who have earned a non-nursing bachelor's degrees for a nursing career.
 The prerequisites of the program are a 3.0 GPA, a bachelor's degree from an accredited college/university and courses in Anatomy and Physiology I and II, Microbiology, Chemistry, Statistics, and Nutrition.
-This program received full approval of the Pennsylvania State Board of Nursing.